Marcus Sarjeant: Background

 Sarjeant, who was from Capel-le-Ferne, near Folkestone, Kent, went to Astor Secondary School in Dover.
 He was a member of the Scouts, becoming local patrol leader before leaving to join the Air Training Corps in 1978.
 In the ATC, Sarjeant won a marksman's badge, and he owned an air rifle.
 After leaving school in May 1980 with seven CSE passes, Sarjeant applied to join the Royal Marines but left after three months, saying that officers bullied him.
 He also tried to join the Army but stayed only for two days of an induction course.

 After failed applications to join the police and the fire brigade, he worked at a zoo and at an arts centre in Folkestone.
 Under the Youth Training Scheme he worked at a youth centre in Hawkinge.
 Friends reported that Sarjeant joined the Anti-Royalist Movement in October 1980.
 At the time of the incident at the Trooping the Colour, he was unemployed and living with his mother, while his father was working abroad.

-He tried unsuccessfully to find ammunition for his father's .455 Webley revolver and, to get a gun licence of his own, he joined a local gun club.
+He tried unsuccessfully to find ammunition for his father's .455 Webley revolver.
+To get a gun licence of his own, he joined a local gun club.
 Through mail order he paid £66.90 for two blank-firing replica Colt Python revolvers.
 In the run-up to the annual Trooping the Colour ceremony, Sarjeant sent letters to two magazines, one of which included a picture of him with his father's gun.
 He also sent a letter to Buckingham Palace which read "Your Majesty.
 Don't go to the Trooping the Colour ceremony because there is an assassin set up to kill you, waiting just outside the palace".
-The letter arrived on 16 June, three days after the ceremony.
+The letter arrived on 16 June.

 Trooping the Colour incident

 On 13 June 1981, Sarjeant joined the crowds for Trooping the Colour, finding a spot near the junction between The Mall and Horseguards Road.
 When the Queen came past riding her 19-year-old horse Burmese, Sarjeant quickly fired six blanks from his starting pistol.
-The horse was momentarily startled but the Queen brought it under control and was unharmed.
+The horse was momentarily startled but the Queen brought her under control and was unharmed.
 Lance Corporal Alec Galloway of the Scots Guards seized Sarjeant and pulled him over the crowd control barriers, where Galloway and others disarmed and subdued him.
 Sarjeant told them, "I wanted to be famous.
 I wanted to be a somebody".

-The incident happened fifteen minutes after the Queen's departure from Buckingham Palace.
-Immediately the Sovereign's Escort was ordered by the Gold Stick-in-Waiting to "close up" around her.
-The Queen continued to Horse Guards Parade.